TaskForceDingo/Mission-Framework/README.md

 > **Ensure that there is enough space in the loadout for the radios you want to add.** Large radios such as the AN/PRC-117F may require a backpack.

 - `TFD_CLEAR_RADIOS` is a broken setting and can be ignored.
 It will likely be removed in a future update.
 - `TFD_AUTOASSIGN_RADIOS` can be set to `false` to disable automatic radio assignment.
-Loadouts will need to include radios if this is disabled, but this is not recommended.
+Loadouts will need to include radios if this is disabled, but **this is not recommended**.
 - `TFD_USING_SR` can be set to `false` if playing a mission with only long range radios (like vietnam/WW2).
 This changes the message displayed in the mission start hint to say that there are no short range radios available.

 The default configuration is to assign an AN/PRC-343 to everyone as a short range radio and an AN/PRC-152 to squad leaders as a long range: